anthology-inc/at23-power-automate-workshop/README.md

 ![Screenshot of the approval dialog](screenshots/12.png)

+9. Save the flow
-9. Test your flow, but this time choose `Automatically` and select `With a recently used trigger`
+10. Test your flow, but this time choose `Automatically` and select `With a recently used trigger`
-10. Choose the most recently used successful trigger
+11. Choose the most recently used successful trigger
-11. Check Microsoft Teams for the approval and approve
+12. Check Microsoft Teams for the approval and approve

 ![Screenshot of the Teams approval dialog](screenshots/14.png)

+13. Verify that the flow completed successfully

 ---